 A lot many times, especially when a student has gathered experience from a number of Yoga teachers, books on the subject, a kind of "I know it all" state sets into his Mind.
 Yoga is a very profound and expansive subject for anyone to absorb its right intent that easily.
 Each individual sucks in the part which matches his's/her's temperament, knowledge and bend of Mind at the time of learning it.
 Different Yoga teachers understand the various techniques of Yoga differently which styles their overall approach to it.

 Thus keep your Mind empty, decluttered for some space for the Yoga Teacher to add something new to.
 Be more open minded and receptive to whatever is being spoken on by the Yoga teacher.
 Find a Yoga teacher who matches your expectations and style of thinking, then pose complete trust into him/her in order to further cement the relationship so essential for you to draw the benefits out of the entire process.
-Never feel offencive in case the Yoga teacher discusses or highlights any personal issue which you may be very sensitive about.

-Learning is a two way process: till the teacher learns about the student, only then can the student learn anything new from the teacher.
+Learning is a two way process: till the time the teacher learns about the student, only then can the student learn anything new from the teacher.
 Similar thoughts can be seen echoing repeatedly in the feedbacks I receive from my students on my yoga classes.